boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 Alice and Bob initialize the channel by producing an initial wallet commitment from generating the channel tokens via the Establish protocol.

-Alice (as customer) and Bob create a funding transaction that spends ZEC from shielded addresses to a 2-of-2 multi-sig transparent address using a pay-to-script-hash (P2SH) output with a `pay-to-public-key-hash (P2PKH)` embedded inside the script.
+Alice (as customer) and Bob (as merchant) create a funding transaction that spends ZEC from shielded addresses to a 2-of-2 multi-sig transparent address using a pay-to-script-hash (P2SH) output with a `pay-to-public-key-hash (P2PKH)` embedded inside the script.
 Here is what the funding transaction looks like when opening the channel.

 2.2 Funding Transaction
 -------------